phaserjs/phaser/README.md

 * ArcadePhysics.collideSpriteVsSprite checks if both objects have bodies before processing.
 * Debug.spriteBounds will now take the position of the camera into consideration when rendering the bounds (fix #603)
 * InputHandler.dragFromCenter will now work regardless of the anchor point of the Sprite (fix #600)
+* Emitter.friction property removed and replaced with Emitter.particleDrag, which is now correctly applied.
+* ArcadePhysics.Body.reset incorrectly set the Body.rotation to Sprite.rotation instead of angle.
+* Emitter.emitParticle resets the rotation on the particle to zero before emitting it.

 Updated